Cuban doctors, nurses land in Liberia to fight Ebola alongside U.S.

 MONROVIA A team of Cuban doctors and nurses arrived in Liberia on Wednesday to help to fight the worst outbreak of the deadly Ebola virus on record alongside a U.S. military mission deploying in the West Africa country.

-A jet from the national airline Cubana carrying the 51 medical personnel touched down at 6.45 a.m.
-EDT at the Roberts International Airport outside Monrovia, a stone's throw from a new Ebola clinic built by U.S. forces.
+A jet from the national airline Cubana carrying the 51 medical personnel touched down at 1045 GMT (1045 am local) at the Roberts International Airport outside Monrovia, a stone's throw from a new Ebola clinic built by U.S. forces.

 The doctors and nurses, dressed in white uniforms, disembarked from the aircraft waving Cuban flags.